-The NIHB Program will provide coverage for a limited range of medically necessary goods and services to registered members.
+The Non-Insured Health Benefits (NIHB) Program provides coverage for a limited range of medically necessary goods and services for eligible First Nations individuals.
 It may repay some or all of the costs incurred when health care programs, products or services are purchased.
-This includes a range of medical, dental and pharmacy services when they are not covered by provincial or other third party health plans.
+This includes a range of medical, dental and pharmacy services when they are not covered by provincial or other third-party health plans.

 Benefits of the NIHB Program include:

 - Medical Supplies and Equipment

 When you call or see a health care provider, there things you need to keep in mind to make sure you don’t end up with out of pocket expenses.

 - They bill directly to the NIHB Program and/or,